 Gliebe said she opted for Automation Anywhere because it enabled marketing to take the lead on this strategic offering, with support from IT.
 She hired an RPA product manager and three RPA analysts to run with this initiative.

-Randy Black, senior vice president of R&D at OneSource Virtual, said the company has invested in web services and automation technologies throughout its 10-year history, making it well-positioned to capitalize on new RPA offerings.
+Randy Black, senior vice president of R&D at OneSource Virtual, said the company has invested in web services and automation technologies throughout its 10-year history, making it well-positioned to capitalize on these new class of new RPA job bots.

 Black, who oversees IT operations and services, pointed out that his technology team built and now supports the development, test and production environment for automation solutions, utilizing its own skills in integration, security and cloud to enable the work being done by Gliebe's team.